Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - MetaLib, EBSCOhost Connection

    * - Filter
-     - See Report filter.
+     - See Report filters.
      -

    * - Format
-     - A COUNTER element used to identify the format of the content.
+     - A COUNTER element for extending reports, used to identify the format of the content.
 Reserved values include: HTML, PDF, Other.
      -

    * - Full_Content_Database